JAForbes/ld46/thoughts.md

 I've got hammer working ok.
 Took me a while to figure out the API.
 The docs are super confusing but the examples make it pretty clear.

 Right now I'm looking into menu/ui states.
 I feel pretty confident just building some kind of game thing, but getting the UI transitions feeling nice is new for me in a game.
 I'm testing on a phone, making sure I can get audio playing and such.
 I'm considering forcing people to pin to desktop so the toolbar can be hidden constantly.
 I know that's seen as bad practice but that's going to get super annoying when playing.

+##### 2020-04-28    3:54 PM

+Sounds/Metadata/Images are now loading and there's some basic routing between pages based on game state.
+It's just a black screen with some default buttons and images and at 4pm that feels really bad, but considering it's only actually been 5 hours out of 48, it's okay.
+There's still 43 to go.
+And these are the sort of things that really bothered me in previous entries.
+Can probably serve as a bit of a template for future jams.

+So my next task is to render these sprites based on the frames.json and to be able to select applicable animations based on tags.
+From there I should be able to do things like tell the game to render the ship flying, with the guns shooting.

+The interesting part will be, overlapping layers playing different animations independently.

+So for example, if I have a ship, and there's a section called `accelerating` and it's got some engines lit up, but then I've got another section called `shooting` and the guns light up, well then I want to be able to shoot and accelerate at the same time.
+So I want to be able to know which layers to update/render when accelerating, and which ones not to.

+---

+Just walked around a bit and though about that.
+I don't think aseprite's data model will give me what I need.
+But layers can.
+So if I use frame tags as just positions/directions.
+And then use layers for actions I think it's doable.

+Different types of weapons could be doable, but not sure if I'll bother in the jam.
+It'd be a different project file.